 Implants and Breastfeeding: What You Should Know

-One topic of concern to some mothers with breast implants is whether they present any health risk to their baby through possible contamination of their breast milk.
-In particular, they ask about whether silicon, silicone gel or platinum used in implants can leak into their breast milk.
+One concern for some moms with breast implants is whether they are dangerous for their baby’s health if they contaminate their breast milk.
+They specifically ask about whether silicon, silicone gel or platinum used in implants can leak into their breast milk.

 Silicon and Silicone

 Moms should know that silicon occurs naturally.
 It is the second most abundant element in the earth’s crust.
 It is thought to be essential for connective tissues and is found in tendons, bone, skin, hair and nails.
-Silicon is used as an anti-foaming agent in fruit juice and is found in cosmetics, pharmaceuticals and proshtheses.
-The only known health hazard results from inhaling crystalline silica dust into the lungs causing silicosis.
+It’s also used as an anti-foaming agent in fruit juice and is found in cosmetics, pharmaceuticals and prostheses.
+The only known health hazard is that inhaling crystalline silica dust into the lungs can cause silicosis.
 Silica dust is never used in implants.

 Breast implants contain silicone gel, a synthetic polymer made up of silicon, oxygen and other elements, most typically carbon and hydrogen.

-Research has reported cases of esophageal dysmotility (slow movement through the esophagus) in infants that were nursing from mothers with silicone implant).
-Another study reported “rheumatoid-like symptoms” transferred to a child from a breastfeeding mother with silicone implants).
+Research has reported cases of esophageal dysmotility (slow movement through the esophagus) in infants that were nursing from mothers with silicone implants.
+Another study reported “rheumatoid-like symptoms” transferred to a child from a breastfeeding mother with silicone implants.
 However, this study examined only two children.

 A larger study did not show any adverse outcomes in infants of breastfeeding mothers with silicone implants.
 Another study found that there were actually higher levels of silicon in cow's milk infant formulas than in human milk.
 (It should be noted that this study was funded by the plastic surgery industry.)

-The silicon-containing anti-colic agent simethicone has been widely used for decades and there have not been shown to have any toxic side effects to infants.
+The silicon-containing anti-colic agent simethicone has been widely used for decades and they haven’t shown any toxic side effects to infants.
 The American Academy of Pediatrics therefore recommends that mothers with silicone breast implants should breastfeed if they choose to.

 The American Academy of Pediatrics Committee on Drugs does not feel that the evidence currently justifies classifying silicone implants as a contraindication to breastfeeding.

-Bottom line: There is very little reliable data about breastfeeding with implants.
-Given that silicon is so abundant in our environment, and that there are overwhelming advantages of breastfeeding we strongly encourage women with breast implants to breastfeed if they wish to.
+The bottom line is there is very little reliable data about breastfeeding with implants.
+Given that silicon is so abundant in our environment, and that there are overwhelming advantages to breastfeeding, we strongly encourage women with breast implants to breastfeed if they wish to.